 Continuing Promise is a U.S. Southern Command training mission introduced in 2007.
-During the 2018 mission, Continuing Promise personnel will provide medical, environmental health, veterinary, and humanitarian assistance activities in select countries to strengthen partnerships and improve cooperation on many levels with partner nations, interagency organizations, and nongovernmental organizations.
+During the 2018 mission, Continuing Promise personnel provided medical, environmental health, veterinary, and humanitarian assistance activities in select countries to strengthen partnerships and improve cooperation on many levels with partner nations, interagency organizations, and nongovernmental organizations.

-Building on relationships created in previous years, participants will work together to increase the medical capacities of countries and communities, making each visit an exchange of information and chance to strengthen partnerships.
+Building on relationships created in previous years, participants worked together to increase the medical capacities of countries and communities, making each visit an exchange of information and chance to strengthen partnerships.

 The purpose of Continuing Promise is to conduct civil-military operations including humanitarian civil assistance, medical, dental, veterinary, and disaster response with partner nations and to show U.S. support and commitment to Central America, South America and the Caribbean.

 Capt.
-Angel Cruz, Commander, Destroyer Squadron 40, is designated Commander, Task Force 48 for the Continuing Promise mission.
+Angel Cruz, Commander, Destroyer Squadron 40, was designated Commander, Task Force 48 for the Continuing Promise mission.
 Capt.
-Judy Schauer is the medical site officer in charge.
+Judy Schauer was the medical site officer in charge.
 The ship’s civil service master, Capt.
-Douglas Casavant is responsible for the ship’s safe and timely navigation and day-to-day operations.
+Douglas Casavant was responsible for the ship’s safe and timely navigation and day-to-day operations.

 About USNS Spearhead